A data serialization language for expressing clear API messages, config files, etc.

 Notation designed to help users grok data layouts

-Structs vs maps
+Structs vs Dictionaries

 Ever had to fight JSON to express a tagged union?
 Ziggy structs have names that can be used by both humans and tooling to discriminate between union cases.